Quantum Algorithms for Testing Hamiltonian Symmetry

 where $\left\| A \right\|_2 \coloneqq \sqrt{\operatorname{Tr}[|A|^2]}$ is the Hilbert--Schmidt norm.
 Thus, to the first non-vanishing order of time $t$, the acceptance probability is equal to one if and only if

 This is exactly the familiar expression for symmetry.
 Furthermore, the expression in \eqref{eq:accept-prob-comm} clarifies that the normalized commutator norm $\frac{1}{ d |G|}\sum_{g \in G} \big\|[U(g),H]\big\|^2_2$ can be estimated efficiently by employing our algorithm.
-Finally, as we show in Appendix~\ref{app:exact-expansion}, the acceptance probability has an exact expansion as follows, such that all odd powers in $t$ vanish and the even powers are scaled by normalized nested commutator norms, quantifying higher orders of symmetry:
+From \eqref{eq:accept-prob-comm}, we can see that the normalized commutator norm is small---equivalently, the Hamiltonian $H$ is approximately symmetric---if and only if the acceptance probability is close to one.
+(See \cite[Sections~III and V]{Alexander2022} or \cite{marvian2012symmetry} for further discussions on asymmetry fluctuations.)
+Finally, as we show in Appendix~\ref{app:exact-expansion} , the acceptance probability has an exact expansion as follows, such that all odd powers in $t$ vanish and the even powers are scaled by normalized nested commutator norms, quantifying higher orders of symmetry:

 where the nested commutator is defined as